Stanislaws/sfdc-days-off/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Provides functionality in Salesforce for employees to schedule days off, view others days off and save the dates to their outlook calendars.
 Declarative parts not included.
+Visualforce pages use JQuery v1.x.x and nh popup (https://github.com/nhoening/popup.js).